Learn about Medicare eligibility, coverage, and costs for end-stage renal disease (ESRD).

 At the end of the coordination period, Medicare will pay first for all services covered by your plan and your group health plan may help pay remaining costs.

 There will be a new 30-month coordination period each time you enroll in Medicare due to ESRD even if you don’t have the three-month waiting period for Medicare to begin.
 For example, if you have a kidney transplant that works for 36 months, and you don’t turn 65 during that time period, your Medicare coverage will end.
-If you then start dialysis again later and re-enroll in Medicare, your coverage will begin immediately.
+If you then start dialysis again later and re-enroll, your coverage will begin immediately.
 However, there will still be a new 30-month coordination period if you’re still on a group health plan.

 When to enroll in Medicare if you have a group health plan:

-If your group health plan covers most or all of your services, you may want to delay enrolling in Medicare until the 30-month coordination period is over.
+If your health plan covers most or all of your services, you may want to delay enrolling in Medicare until the 30-month coordination period is over.
 This way, you won’t have to pay the Part B premium that you don’t need.
 You won’t incur a penalty premium for delaying Part B coverage in such a situation.
 If your group health plans stop or are decreased, you should enroll in Medicare as soon as possible.

 Roseann Birch has worked in the insurance industry for more than 35 years.
-In 2006, she moved to selling insurance and, by 2009, Birch made Medicare her area of expertise after observing the struggles of older adults to understand Medicare.
+In 2006, she moved to selling policies and, by 2009, Birch made Medicare her area of expertise after observing the struggles of older adults to understand Medicare.
 Although many adults age 65 and older are eligible for Medicare, nearly just as many don’t understand how it works.

 Birch has learned the ins and outs of Medicare and its variations and supplements to help beneficiaries and their families understand benefits.
 She finds there is often misinformation and makes it her mission to clear up the confusion so that everyone can enjoy the full extent of Medicare benefits.

 Roseann Birch has worked in the insurance industry for more than 35 years.
-In 2006, she moved to selling insurance and, by 2009, Birch made Medicare her area of expertise after observing the struggles of older adults to understand Medicare.
+In 2006, she moved to selling policies and, by 2009, Birch made Medicare her area of expertise after observing the struggles of older adults to understand Medicare.
 Although many adults age 65 and older are eligible for Medicare, nearly just as many don’t understand how it works.

 Birch has learned the ins and outs of Medicare and its variations and supplements to help beneficiaries and their families understand benefits.
 She finds there is often misinformation and makes it her mission to clear up the confusion so that everyone can enjoy the full extent of Medicare benefits.